Dance of Death (album): Artwork

 The computer-generated cover art was provided by David Patchett, who asked for his name to be removed from the album's credits after the band decided to use an unfinished version.
-The album cover was received negatively by both fans and critics, being cited on several "worst of" lists.
-Dickinson later called the cover "embarrassing".
+The album cover was received negatively by both fans and critics, being cited on numerous "worst of" lists.
+Dickinson later stated he found the cover embarrassing.
+Simon Young of Kerrang! said of the cover artwork: "Remember when Ally McBeal used to have hallucinations of a poorly animated dancing baby?
+Here it is at some sort of mask party hosted by Eddie."
+Joe DaVita of Loudwire said the artwork "looks like an unfinished high school graphic design project."

 The original cover art supposedly featured only Eddie and a few monks behind him but the band manager Rod Smallwood felt it looked empty, so he hired someone from IronMaiden.com to design characters surrounding Eddie using the program Poser.
 They then gave the roughs back to Patchett and asked him to work on the skin and mask textures.
 Patchett did so but was unimpressed with the result.

-Reception
+Reception and legacy

 Reviews for the album were generally positive with Kerrang! describing it as "stupendous stuff and concrete proof that Maiden are as electrifying and important as they have been in a long time".
 Sputnikmusic were also positive about the album, giving special mention to "Paschendale", described as "quite easily the ultimate Maiden masterpiece".
 Although deeming the first three songs "refreshing yet unremarkable", AllMusic describes Dance of Death as "a triumphant return to form for these heavy metal legends."

 Although criticising the album for its length and for not "matching the quality" of its predecessor, Brave New World, PopMatters praised the band for being able to "still easily outclass most of the younger nu-metal bands today".

+In 2024, Joe DaVita of Loudwire included the album in his list of "60 Hilariously Awful Metal Album Covers".